Ute Erb: Poetry volumes

 In 1976 Erb's first volume of poems was published by Wolfgang Fietkau Verlag (publishers) Wolfgang Fietkau had a reputation as a publisher of modern avant-garde literature.
 Her second poetry volume appeared three years later.
 Meanwhile, in 1976 she was also in charge of organising Berlin's second Authors' Day under the catch-phrase (which may have resonated more persuasively at the time than a generation later) "Write that down, woman".
 She became involved in the executive committee of the West Berlin German Authors' Association, the West German "Writers' Working Circle", the Standing Committee for Culture Days at "Progressive Kunst West-Berlin e.
 V." and with the Lebanon aid charity, "Libanon-Hilfe".
 Reflecting the Austrian connections acquired through her marriage with Hermann Schürrer she is also a member of the Grazer Autorenversammlung (based, since 1975, not in Graz but in Vienna).

 Day jobs

-Meanwhile, from 1974 Erb supported herself through work as a compositor and proof reader.
-A particularly important but also very challenging proof reading assignment involved the 543-page first volume (generously illustrated and annotated) in the series "Forschungsschwerpunkt Theorie und Geschichte von Bau, Raum und Alltagskultur in Berlin an der Hochschule der Künste in Westberlin".
+From 1974, Erb supported herself by working as a compositor and proofreader.
+One important but challenging proofreading assignment she undertook involved the 543-page first volume (generously illustrated and annotated) in the series "Forschungsschwerpunkt Theorie und Geschichte von Bau, Raum und Alltagskultur in Berlin an der Hochschule der Künste in Westberlin".

 In 1982 she founded "Schriftstellerei Ute Erb & Kollektiv", a short-lived and somewhat niche co-operatively organised and structured publishing operation.
-As a publisher she brought to the market some particular gems, including the first commercially published volume from Sigrun Casper, an author who has subsequently come to wider prominence among critics and readers who focus on the short-story genre.
+She published the first volume by Sigrun Casper, an author who has subsequently come to wider prominence among critics and readers who focus on the short-story genre.